 Document imaging means you are taking a paper version of something and converting it to an image file.

-Therefore, that is the main difference between document imaging and document scanning.
+Therefore, that is the main difference between document imaging and document management systems.
 The conversion of the document is literally an image.
-It’s something that can be accessed digitally, but not manipulated.
+It’s something that you can access digitally, but not manipulated.

 Document imaging is handy if you need something quickly.
 However, it can be less useful in the long run.
 It’s harder to index or find specific documents without a specific file naming system.

-Record Nations can ensure that you are hiring a document scanning provider who will handle your project in a secure manner.
-We have built a network of professional scanning providers who can handle your sensitive records.
+Record Nations ensures that you are hiring a document scanning and management provider who will handle your project in a secure manner.
+We have built a network of professional providers who can handle your sensitive records.

-To get started, fill out the form to the right, or give us a call at (866) 385-3706.
+To get started, fill out the form, use the live chat, or give us a call at (866) 385-3706.
 Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.